ElFalch/lund-farm/README.md

 3. Add, commit and push your changes.

-## Deploying your repository to GitHub Pages
+## Deploying Your Repository to GitHub Pages

 The steps to deploy to GitHub pages are as follows: